Mastercard/xmlsignverify-core-java/docs/MessageVerificationFlow.md

 **Step 1: Verify that Signature node is present**

-Check for present of Signature node in the message and if absent, stop further processing of the message.
+Check for presence of Signature node in the message and if absent, stop further processing of the message.

 **Step 2: Identify the public key to verify the message**